Jabble/tamu-rdm-workshops/modules/storage-backup-and-security.md

 - Physical destruction.
 Through disintegration, shredding, pulverizing or incineration.

 ## Conclusion
 If you store your data on the university networked drives your data will be stored in a single place and backed up regularly.
-The risk of loss, theft or unauthorised use will be minimised as the data will be stored securely on these networked drives.
-Your data will also be available to you as and when required.
-Therefore, you should keep at least one copy of your master data files on the networked services.
+The risk of loss, theft or unauthorised use will be minimised as the data will be stored securely.
+Keep at least one copy of your master data files on the networked services.

-Keeping backups is probably the most important data management task.
+Keeping backups is an essential data management task.
 There is a real risk of losing data through hard drive failure or accidental deletion.
-It is therefore recommended that you keep at least 3 copies of your data on at least 2 different media, keeping storage devices in separate locations with at least 1 off-site, and check that they work regularly.
+Recommended that you keep at least 3 copies of your data on at least 2 different media, keeping storage devices in separate locations with at least 1 off-site, and check that they work regularly.
 You should also have a policy for maintaining regular backups.

-### Bonus:
+## Bonus
 - Before the next session, ask your advisor where he/she stores his/her data and how it's backed up
-- If they use network drives, who manages them and do they know the security and back-up policies?
+- If they use network drives, who manages them and do they know the security and backup policies?

 ## References
 - DMPTool.
-"Data Management General Guidance" [website](https://dmptool.org/dm_guidance)
+"Data Management General Guidance" [Website](https://dmptool.org/dm_guidance)
 - Hicock, Robyn.
 2016.
 "Microsoft Password Guidance" [PDF](https://www.microsoft.com/en-us/research/publication/password-guidance/)
 - MANTRA.
-"Storage and security" [module](http://mantra.edina.ac.uk/storageandsecurity/)
+"Storage and security" [Module](http://mantra.edina.ac.uk/storageandsecurity/)
 - New England Collaborative Data Management Curriculum.
 "Module 4: Data Storage, Backup, and Security" [Website](http://library.umassmed.edu/necdmc/modules)
-- Google Apps at Texas A&M. "Terms Of Use and Privacy" [website](http://google.tamu.edu/Resources/terms_of_use.html)
+- Google Apps at Texas A&M. "Terms Of Use and Privacy" [Website](http://google.tamu.edu/Resources/terms_of_use.html)

 ## Materials
-### Handout: Strategy
+### Handout
 *Physical handout and available online for download*

 Questions to answer to build a storage and backup strategy: